vaishnavikhosare/AI--portofolio-generator/README.md

 # AI--portofolio-generator
 # 💼 AI Portfolio Generator

 A fully responsive and customizable **AI Portfolio Generator** built using **HTML, CSS, and JavaScript**.
-Easily create and download your personal portfolio website in just a few clicks — no coding needed!
+Easily create and download your personal portfolio website in just a few clicks

 ---